Skip to main content

 2. Using generator knowledge of the characteristics of the contaminated soil, if the source of the contamination is known.
 ADEQ may require confirmation sampling to confirm accuracy.

-• Perform sampling of contaminated soils in accordance with a site-specific written sampling plan, approved by ADEQ, that is consistent with requirements of one of the following:
+• Perform sampling of contaminated soils in accordance with a site-specific written sampling plan, approved by ADEQ, that is consistent with Arizona Administrative Code (A.A.C.)
+R18-13-1604(B) requirements.

 Note that other requirements may apply.4